 Installed downstream of the shutoff valve (no shutoff valve downstream from AVB).
 Installation must be in a location where AVB is readily accessible.
-Faucet Hose Connection Vacuum Breaker Firms using an airgap system or atmospheric vacuum breaker device for backflow prevention when filling agrichemical application equipment should also install a hose connection vacuum breaker on the faucet (hose thread connection) for protection for other miscellaneous activities that may occur at their ag and non-ag chem facilities.
-A hose connection vacuum breaker would be required IF an unprotected faucet is being used to fill small hand sprayers.
+For Rinsing Empty Pesticide Containers Firms using an air gap system or atmospheric vacuum breaker device for backflow prevention when filling agrichemical application equipment must provide a Hose Connection Vacuum Breaker on the on the hose thread connection for other miscellaneous activities where backflow prevention would be needed such as when rinsing empty pesticide containers or filling small hand sprayers.
 Hose Connection Vacuum Breaker ASSE Standard 1052 & ASSE Standard 1011 are two example of acceptable Hose connection vacuum breakers.
-Not rated for continuous pressure/ limited continuous pressure.
+Not rated for continuous pressure / limited continuous pressure.